 Dr. I. K. Taimni, in The Ultimate Reality and Realization, says this: "It is only when the realization of being a pure spirit or atman has been attained that it is possible to achieve the final goal of union of the atman with the Paramatman, the Supreme Spirit which exists eternally beyond the manifested universe and from which the manifested universe is derived.
 When this final realization has been attained and union of atman with Paramatman has been brought about there is not only a complete sharing of consciousness between the two but also of the infinite Power which is inherent in the Universal Consciousness....
 It is necessary to distinguish between the powers which are acquired on the realization that he is a pure spirit or atman and those which are attained when he is able to destroy the last vestige of egoism and his consciousness becomes united with that of Paramatman.
-The former, though tremendous in some respects, are still limited, while the latter which are really the Powers of the Supreme Spirit are infinite and can manifest through the center of consciousness with the Supreme Consciousness and the channel between the two is open."
+The former, though tremendous in some respects, are still limited, while the latter which are really the Powers of the Supreme Spirit are infinite and can manifest through the center of consciousness of a Self-realized individual because there is fusion of the individual consciousness with the Supreme Consciousness and the channel between the two is open."